 The Walking Dead

-Are plants that look completely dead but they still have on branch with a leaf or three that is hanging on.
+Are plants that look completely dead but they still have one branch with a lonely leaf or three that are desperately hanging on.
 It’s the only thing that looks alive on the plant so… toss it?
 Maybe!
 But wait!
 There’s more….

 What To Do?